- Spectrum Lab circuit components - Introduction

 certain (special") conditions, for example with the PSK31 decoder.

 Also, it helps when listening to shortwave radio stations if the signal is affected by static crashes.
-Because the signal first runs through the limiter (before it enters the optional AGC), the deafening effect of deafening effects from thunder can be reduced.
+Because the signal first runs through the limiter (before it enters the optional AGC), the deafening effect can (impact on the gain control) be reduced.
 Unlike the Noise Blanker (see below), the Hard Limiter doesn't punch a "hole" into the signal.
 A combination of the Limiter and the Noise Blanker is possible, but makes little sense.

 If the signal rises above the average by more than a certain amount (expressed as "Trigger peak / averag" in decibel) within a short time, and only for a short duration, the "gain" of the noiseblanker will be reduced by this amount.
 The gain reduction will have smoothed ramps (rising and falling edges) to avoid AM sidebands in the output signals.